 Like Pandora’s Box, automation and AI technology is a powerful thing.
 It must be balanced with responsibility for the safety and ethics of the people you are serving and leave more choice to humans than to machines.

-eCommerce companies are likely to employ more and more the help of these automated systems shortly as it increases their level of optimization, order processing, and delivery that has only been dreamed of before.
+eCommerce companies are likely to employ more and more the help of these automated systems shortly as it increases their level of optimisation, order processing and delivery that has only been dreamed of before.
 But robots being robots, you still need to keep an eye on them, just to be sure they work accordingly to their programs.

 The future of AI and automation